oguzutku1745/SnarkCollective/README.md

 ### WalletDemo Component

-The `WalletDemo` component showcases how to use the `WalletContext` to display wallet connection state and create transactions, including:
+The `WalletDemo` component showcases how to use the `WalletContext` with an expandable UI:

+- Collapsible sections for different wallet operations
-- Connection status
+- Connection status and wallet information
-- Wallet information
-- Transaction creation demo for all supported wallets (Puzzle, Leo, Fox, Soter)
+- Transaction creation demo
+- Message signing
+- Decryption
+- Records management
+- Transaction history viewing
-- Error messages
+- Error details
 - Connection logs

-This component serves as a reference implementation for how to consume the wallet context and create transactions in your application, regardless of the wallet type.
+This component serves as a reference implementation for a well-organized wallet interface that keeps functionality accessible while maintaining a clean UI.

 ## 🔧 Customization

+### Theming & Branding

+The template supports dynamic branding based on the user's theme preference:

+1. **Logo Switching**: Place your dark and light mode logo variants in the `assets` directory
+2. **Theme Detection**: The app automatically detects user system preferences
+3. **Theme Toggle**: Users can manually switch between themes with the `ThemeToggle` component

 ### Styling